CRIMES INVOLVING FRAUD

 - VIRGINIA CODE: http://law.lis.virginia.gov/vacode/title18.2/chapter6/section18.2-178/

 Anyone could find themselves facing criminal charges.
+Obtaining a signature by false pretense is a major crime.
 A criminal charge can have lasting effects on the lives of those with such charges on their records.
 In order to effectively handle a serious legal situation, individuals often need to understand what they are facing.
 If you have a criminal law charges in Newport News, Hampton, Williamsburg, Yorktown or the rest of the Hampton Roads area, call the criminal defense attorneys at Goff Voltin, PLLC today.